 With existing Hall A manpower at 50% duty factor on this one project, we were told design and engineering could be completed by Fall 2018.
 This scenario implies that actual construction and installation would occur even later.
-Significant funding, as well as additional design and engineering manpower, would be needed to be ready for a Fall 2018 run.
-Answering this funding and manpower question will be a factor in determining the earliest time slot for which the experiment can be scheduled.
+Significant funding for equipment procurements, as well as additional design and engineering manpower, would be needed to be ready for a Fall 2018 run.
+Answering this funding and manpower question will be a factor in determining the earliest practical time slot for which the experiment can realistically be scheduled.